- Share Content Curation & SEO: Do’s and Don’ts on Facebook

 Naming images can also help when optimizing for search.
 Before uploading an image, give it a file name to match its context, as well as the content on the page.
 For example, if you’re curating a blog about the USA Olympic teams and you upload an image of the hockey team, name it USAOlympicHockeyTeam.jpeg.
 Makes sense, right?
 This not only helps Google understand the context of the image, but also ensures that the image is relevant to the page copy.
 Because Google considers the content of the page as a whole, this helps boost your rank on search.

 Using nofollow attributes on hyperlinks:

 A nofollow is a value added to the HTML of a link that tells search engines not to consider the link when ranking it in a search index.
 This keeps the link juice in your curated piece and gives less SEO credit to the original source.
-Nofollows are unethical as they unfairly take search credit away from the original publisher.
-Google may also realize that you’re using too many nofollows and engaging in a practice known as “link hoarding” for which you may be penalized.
+Nofollows are unethical because they unfairly take search credit away from the original publisher.
+Google may also realize you’re using too many nofollows and engaging in a practice known as “link hoarding” for which you may be penalized.

 Here’s a great infographic that dives deeper into the methodology of nofollows.

 Domains: Keeping everything on your domain concentrates all inbound links in one place.
 This keeps everything tightly coupled to your brand and creates a base SEO for all the pages on your domain.
 This can help boost search results.

 Subdomains: Perhaps your blog platform is hosted on a different server than your corporate site, but you still want to retain your corporate domain in the URL.
 Subdomains can also be used to categorize between different branches of your site, such as products, services or geographical regions.